 - Build up the bottom to a little higher than you ideally want because the weight of the Potting Mix and flowers will compress it and the false bottom will actually end up lower than you think.

 Now you have a false bottom.
-This helps in draining so that excess water will settle to the bottom of the pot faster and seep out through the holds we drilled.
+This helps in draining so that excess water will settle to the bottom of the pot faster and seep out through the holes we drilled.
 And it will ensure your plants’ roots don’t rot.
 But it also helps to save on potting mix and weight.

 Now add the Miracle-Gro Potting Mix to the pot.

 Gardening Tip: Do NOT fill it as full as I did!
 I found it was too full of the Miracle-Gro Potting Mix that I had to remove a lot as I put each flower into the pot.
-It’s best to fill it half way, add the flowers and THEN finish filling with the Potting Mix until it is about 2 inches from the top of the rim.
+It’s best to fill it halfway, add the flowers and THEN finish filling with the Potting Mix until it is about 2 inches from the top of the rim.

 Take the plants that you gathered earlier and begin to lay them out on the top of your pot.
 This is the planning phase.
 Make a few different arrangements to see how you want them before you begin planting.

-Your plants can be 1-2 inches away from each other, unless they specifically state that they need more room.
+Your plants can be 1-2 inches away from each other unless they specifically state that they need more room.
 But you don’t want too sparse collection of flowers.

 Once you have a set up that you like, begin to plant each flower one by one.
 With a little hand shovel or your gloved hands make a hole to the depth that each bulb requests (or each flower) and insert the bulb/flower into the Miracle-Gro Potting Mix.